Pylons/plaster/docs/index.rst

 plaster
 =======

 ``plaster`` is a loader interface around arbitrary config file formats.
 It exists to define a common API for applications to use when they wish to load configuration settings.
 The library itself does not aim to handle anything except a basic API that applications may use to find and load configuration settings.
 Any specific constraints should be implemented in a pluggable loader which can be registered via an entrypoint.

 The library helps your application find an appropriate loader based on a :term:`config uri` and a desired set of :term:`loader protocol` identifiers.

 Some possible ``config_uri`` formats:

 * ``development.ini``
 * ``development.ini#myapp``
 * ``development.ini?http_port=8080#main``
+* ``ini://development.conf``
 * ``ini+pastedeploy:///path/to/development.ini``
 * ``ini+pastedeploy://development.ini#foo``
 * ``egg:MyApp?debug=false#foo``

-An example application that does not care what file format the settings are sourced from so long as they are in a section named ``my-settings``:
+An example application that does not care what file format the settings are sourced from, as long as they are in a section named ``my-settings``:

 .. code-block:: python